STUDENT APARTMENT/HOUSE CONTRACT (2014/2015 academic year)

 Student authorizes university to charge the Wittenberg student account of one or more of the individual students to recover costs for any loss, property damage, or cost of repairs or services to the residential property caused by negligence or by improper use by student, student’s guests, or other occupants.

 Student may not keep or permit pets on the residential property at any time.
 A pet for these purposes is defined as any creature that cannot be caged 24 hours a day without being injurious to its health.
-In violation of this condition, student(s) shall pay the sum of five hundred dollars ($500) per report of a pet on the residential property.
+In violation of this condition, student(s) shall pay the sum of two hundred dollars ($200), plus restitution, per report of a pet on the residential property.
 Payment of this fine does not cure the default caused by the presence of the pet.
 After notification of a pet violation, an unannounced inspection to verify the removal of the pet will be conducted.

 The only exception allowed is for service dogs being trained through 4 Paws for Ability, Inc. of Xenia, Ohio.